 CMS Call Management Server.
 Controls the audio connections.
-Also called a Call Agent in MGCP/SGCP terminology.
+Also called a Call Agent in the DOCSIS RFI MAC protocol and connects to CMs over an HFC network.

+MGCP/SGCP terminology.
 This is one example of an Application Server.

-CMTS Cable Modem Termination System.
-The device at a cable headend which implements the DOCSIS
+CMTS Cable Modern Termination System.
+The device at a cable headend which implements